 Pregnancy after Tummy Tuck

-Smoking and Abdominoplasty
+Smoking and Tummy Tuck

-Tummy Tuck Procedure Details
+The Tummy Tuck Procedure

 Overnight Stay after Tummy Tuck

-Recovery from Tummy Tuck Immediately after your Surgery
+Recovery After Tummy Tuck

-Our nurses attend to you throughout the evening to make sure you are comfortable and recovering appropriately.
-The nurse will assist you in getting up to the bathroom, change dressings as appropriate, and administer medications as needed.
-They will also teach you how to take care of your drainage tubes prior to returning home.
+Our nurses attend to patients throughout the evening to make sure they are comfortable and recovering properly after Tummy Tuck surgery.
+Nurses will monitor vital signs, assess the surgical sites, assist patients with getting up to go to the bathroom, change dressings when appropriate, and administer medications as needed.
+They will also teach patients how to properly care for any dressings and drainage tubes prior to returning home.

-Recovery from Abdominoplasty at Home
+Tummy Tuck Recovery at Home

 Return Visits after Abdominoplasty

 During your Abdominoplasty consultation, you will receive a substantial amount of information.
-Dr. Tong will make sure that you understand the entire process, and will see to it that your questions are satisfactorily answered.
-You will have the opportunity to view photographs of many examples of his work.
-It is our goal to make you an educated patient.
-We know that an educated patient will make better decisions about their surgery, and their surgeon.
+Dr. Tong will make sure that you understand the entire process, and ensure that your questions are satisfactorily answered.
+You will also have the opportunity to view photographs and examples of his work.
+At Yorkville Institute of Plastic Surgery, our goal is to make every patient an educated patient who is empowered to make a confident decision about their surgery and their surgeon.

-See Dr. Tong’s work in our Tummy Tuck before and after photos.
+See Dr. Tong’s work in our Tummy Tuck before-and-after photos.